CMSgov/hospital-price-transparency/documentation/JSON/README.md

 # Hospital Price Transparency JSON Data Dictionary
 Review this entire data dictionary for how to disclose data elements in JSON and find the [JSON schemas here](./schemas/) to begin building your hospital MRF.
+For an explanation of how to interpret the data element tables, review the [How to Read the Data Dictionary Tables](../HOW_TO_READ_DATA_DICTIONARY.md) information.

 ## General JSON Instructions
 Developers of MRFs should generally consider and adopt established standards and industry norms for JSON files when creating the MRF.
 For more information on the JSON schema standards visit https://www.json.org/json-en.html, https://json-schema.org/.
 Additional details and instructions specific to JSON may be found in the [JSON schema](./schemas/).
 Below are additional reminders to avoid common errors in MRFs: